 Jay Group can run a rapid DIM-impact audit and model pre- vs. post-rounding billed weights, powered by Manhattan WMS and Qlik Sense BI .
 We also capture exact box dimensions at pack-out and feed them into a custom box machine to right-size packaging and avoid 48.1″ pitfalls.
 When it makes sense, we optimize the carrier mix and leverage bi-coastal facilities (PA & NV) to reduce zones and soften DIM inflation.

-FedEx and UPS now round any fractional inch up for length, width, and height before calculating DIM.
-Example: 11.1″ → 12″.
-This increases cubic inches and raises billable weight—especially for light, bulky SKUs.
+Effective August 18, 2025, FedEx and UPS now round every fractional inch up when measuring package length, width, and height before calculating dimensional weight.
+For example, 11.1″ becomes 12″.
+This increases cubic volume, raises DIM weight, and makes it easier for shipments to cross surcharge thresholds.

 Rounding each side up increases the cubic inches, so the DIM figure rises.
 Since carriers bill the greater of DIM vs. actual, more packages price at higher billed weights.
 Rounding also pushes more shipments over surcharge thresholds.